 How CurrencyFair works

-CurrencyFair brings buyers and sellers of currency together in a market place and if a suitable match can not be found then customers have the option of taking the best exchange rate at the time of the transfer.
+CurrencyFair brings buyers and sellers of currency together, but also steps in with a solution if no match is found.
+For example, if you need to send money to the UK from Germany, CurrencyFair will try to find you a match from someone trying to send money to Germany from the UK.
+If a peer match can't be found then customers have the option of taking the best exchange rate available from CurrencyFair directly at the time of the transfer.

 How fast is CurrencyFair?